-- ▶ The abandoned Southern rail line that extends north of Town towards Appalachia provides an opportunity for trail expansion and interconnectivity between towns.
-Rail lines frequently traverse scenic pathways that are ideal for trail ways. - ▶ In cooperation with the Town of Appalachia and Wise County, Big Stone Gap should pursue the conversion of the rail bed to a paved trail.
-Rail lines naturally travel over long distances from town to town and can serve as ready-made trails. - ▶ Regional Wilderness Trail Development Big Cherry Reservoir The construction of a new dam at Big Cherry Reservoir provides an opportunity to develop recreational facilities that cater to residents and visitors.
+The abandoned Southern rail line that extends north of Town towards Appalachia provides an opportunity for trail expansion and interconnectivity between towns.
+Rail lines frequently traverse scenic pathways that are ideal for trail ways.

+- o In cooperation with the Town of Appalachia and Wise County, Big Stone Gap should pursue the conversion of the rail bed to a paved trail.
+Rail lines naturally travel over long distances from town to town and can serve as ready-made trails. - O Active rail lines also have the potential for trail development.
+A 'Rails-with-Trails' approach safely incorporates trail development along active rail beds thereby expanding opportunities for connectivity between localities.

+• Regional Wilderness Trail Development - Big Cherry Reservoir

+The construction of a new dam at Big Cherry Reservoir provides an opportunity to develop recreational facilities that cater to residents and visitors.
 The largely underutilized land surrounding the reservoir has the ability to support numerous recreational activities such as hiking, biking, camping, fishing, horseback riding, and boating.
 The proximity of Big Cherry Reservoir to High Knob (northeast of the reservoir) allows for the development of a regional trail that ultimately could connect numerous localities.
 Connection to the successful Virginia Creeper Trail through Abingdon should be a long-term goal.